dmalikaiq/fnirsi-fnb58-firmware-update-tool/README.md

 ## How to build

-Building on Linux or MacOS should be the same using the `make` command.
-The makefile automatically detects the OS and runs the right build command.
-If OS detection fails you can build manually with `make linux` or `make macos`.
+Building on Linux or MacOS are the same by running the `make` command.
+The makefile automatically detects the OS and runs the right build command and installs `hidapi` from brew if missing.

 Note: Only tested it on MacOS 15.
 Other versions are not guaranteed.

 ### MacOS hidapi dependency

-As the `hidapi` library is a dependency it needs to be installed using `make brew-install-hidapi` or `brew install hidapi`.
+As the `hidapi` library is a dependency it needs to be installed.
+The make script should automatically install it from `brew` on MacOS.
+On Linux you have to install it manually.

 ## How to use?